Monsta Mack

 Stephen Carrasquillo (born May 3, 1979) is an American professional wrestler better known as Monsta Mack.
 He is perhaps best known for his stint in Ring of Honor with Dan "Mafia" Maff as the tag team Da Hit Squad.
-Mack currently performs on the independent circuit, most prominently for Jersey All Pro Wrestling, where he works as both a wrestler and a commentator.
+Mack performs on the independent circuit, most prominently for Jersey All Pro Wrestling, where he works as both a wrestler and a commentator.

 Professional wrestling career

 After receiving training from Homicide, Manny Fernandez and Magic, Mack began his wrestling career by joining the Long Island Wrestling Federation as Steve Mack, where he made his debut in a four-way elimination match against Low Ki, Chief Tango, and Ken Sweeney for the LIWF's benefit show towards the Junkyard Dog Memorial Fund.

 Jersey All Pro Wrestling and Da Hit Squad

 Upon making his way to Jersey All Pro Wrestling, Mack, now renamed to Monsta Mack, began teaming with Mafia and both men collectively formed a heel tag team called Da Hit Squad.
 The team had an immediate impact, as they won their first of five JAPW Tag Team Championships in 1999 while feuding with the likes of The Haas Brothers (Russ and Charlie) as well as the Shane Twins.
 Soon after in 2000, Da Hit Squad continued to accumulate several championships in several other independent promotions and by 2001, they held a total of six titles between them.
 By 2002, they became one of the most dominant tag teams in New Jersey, New York and Pennsylvania.

 On February 22, 2003, in Woodbridge, New Jersey, Mafia defeated Homicide for his first JAPW Heavyweight Championship.
 Following his victory, Mafia became a face by leaving Mack, who he then defeated in a match for USA Pro Wrestling on March 8.
 However, Mafia would soon return to being a heel following a successful title defense against Slyk Wagner Brown as he renamed himself Dan Maff and formed a stable with the Dirty Rotten Scoundrelz known as La Familia (not to be confused with the World Wrestling Entertainment stable of the same name).

 On February 28, 2004, Mack challenged Maff for the JAPW Heavyweight Championship.
 After Maff successfully retained the title, the former Squad members embraced after the match in a show of respect and friendship.
 However, the Scoundrelz were disgusted by the show of sportsmanship and attacked Maff as he tried to leave the ring.
 In response, Mack returned to the ring to help Maff but instead he assisted the Scoundrelz with their assault on Maff.
-Mack then formed a new version of La Familia with the Soundrelz, and enlisted a number of other heels to try and take the title away from Maff to no avail.
+Mack then formed a new version of La Familia with the Soundrelz, and enlisted a number of other heels to try to take the title away from Maff to no avail.